droonga/presentation-trbmeetup-droonga/fast-fulltext-search-in-ruby-groonga-rroonga-droonga.md

 # FYI: GrnMini

- * Lightweight wrapper for Rroonga
+ * Lightweight wrapper
+   for Rroonga
- * Limited features, easy to use
+ * Limited features,
+   but easy to use
- * Good first step to try fulltext search on your Ruby product

 # FYI: GrnMini